Two out of three transit riders are on buses, but ridership has fallen by 33% over the past 5 years.

 Our new system could allow the average resident to access 33% more opportunities in 60 minutes via transit.

 This also allows our businesses to attract and retain talent in our growing city.

 One car costs the average family almost $9,000 every year, a burden over and above rent or a mortgage payment.

-Our new system could double (or even triple) the number of frequent bus routes, allowing more residents to depend on transit and forego their car.
+Our new system will double the number of residents who can access a frequent bus route, allowing more residents to depend on transit and forego their car.